Breast cancer radiotherapy side effects

 Tiredness tends to come on slowly as you go through your treatment.
 So you may not feel tired at the beginning of your course, but you are very likely to by the end.
 You may feel like having a sleep 1 to 2 hours after each radiotherapy treatment.
 This tiredness is called fatigue and you may also feel weak and as though you have no energy.

 Tiredness can carry on for some months after your treatment has finished.
-Our tiredness and cancer section has tips on dealing with it.
 Some research into treating fatigue shows that exercise may be more helpful than rest.
 Try to schedule in a short walk each day.
 You may find that you can gradually increase the distance.
 Pick the time of day when you are feeling least tired.

 Radiotherapy may affect your chance of having some types of breast reconstruction, even if otherwise they may be suitable for you.
 Tissue expansion reconstruction is not usually possible after radiotherapy to the chest, because the skin is less stretchy afterwards.

 Some types of breast reconstruction using body tissue may not be possible.
 This is because the breast area needs a good blood supply for this type of reconstruction surgery.
 Radiotherapy lowers the blood flow to the area.

 The radiotherapy may have some lasting effects on your skin and any breast tissue left behind after breast conserving surgery.
 You may find that you have

 - Swelling of the breast area

 - Darker skin

 For most women the appearance of the breast is very good after radiotherapy.
 But if you are worried about the possible side effects, you can speak to your radiotherapy doctor (clinical oncologist) or breast care nurse.

 The breast may feel hard due to a side effect called radiation fibrosis.
 The breast tissue becomes more fibrous and less stretchy.
 For many women, this is quite mild.
 But for some women the breast can become tender.